 Your ability to add lean muscle mass depends on your body’s ability to produce anabolic hormones such as testosterone, HGH, IGF-1, etc. Production of these hormones varies among individuals depending on genetics and lifestyle, and men produce significantly more than women.

 It’s also influenced by how much cortisol your body produces.
-Cortisol is a muscle-building enemy and can be affected by certain genetic factors, stress, lack of sleep, etc.
+Cortisol is a muscle-building enemy and can be affected by certain factors such as genetics, stress, and lack of sleep.